dlwicksell/nodem/README.md

 installed this with npm (Node Package Manager).
 You will need to change directories to ~/nodem/lib/ and copy the correct version of mumps.node for your system architecture (mumps.node_i386 for 32-bit or mumps.node_x8664 for 64-bit) to mumps.node in the ~/nodem/lib/ directory.
+By default there is a mumps.node already there, which is a copy of the 64-bit version.
 E.g.

     $ cd ~/nodem/lib
     $ cp mumps.node_x8664 mumps.node